 College’s obligation starts when student self identifies and requests services.

-If a student does not want to be identified to the LA Center, you are only obligated to give information about services: you are not obligated to determine or implement accommodations.
+If a student does not want to be identified to the Center for Accessibility Resources & Services, you are only obligated to give information about services: you are not obligated to determine or implement accommodations.

 If a student does not identify until late in the semester, the instructor is under no obligation to offer make-up exams or assignments; accommodations need to be provided only from the point of official notification.

-Accommodations need to be determined and recommended by the LA Center only.
+Accommodations need to be determined and recommended by the Center for Accessibility Resources & Services only.

 Faculty is not responsible for requesting documentation.